amnesica/BelugaProject/README.md

 ![GitHub version](https://img.shields.io/badge/version-v4.1.0-brightgreen)

-Spring Boot Angular web application that displays one or multiple, local ADS-B feeders along with additional information on a map interface in the browser.
+Spring Boot Angular web application that displays data of one or multiple, local ADS-B feeders and AIS-data along with additional information on a map interface in the browser.

 <p align="center">
 <img alt="Web View" src="assets/images/demo.gif"\>